eTextile/Lulu/README.md

 ### Lulu branches
 **Lulu-star (master)**
-* this branch provide a tiny PCB with a 350mA LED, PWM driver and the optic fiber connector.
+- This branch provide a tiny PCB with a 350mA LED, PWM driver and the optic fiber connector.
 **Lulu-daisy**
-* this branch provide a tiny PCB with an addressable LED (WS2812-mini, Dotstar, etc) and the optic fiber connector.
+- This branch provide a tiny PCB with an addressable LED (WS2812-mini, Dotstar, etc) and the optic fiber connector.
 **Lulu-MCU**
-* this branch provide a tiny PCB with a built in MCU (ATTiny10) that allow one-wire communication bus system.
+- This branch provide a tiny PCB with a built in MCU (ATTiny10) that allow one-wire communication bus system.
 **Lulu**
-* this branch provide a motherboard (Lucette) that drive up to 16 Lulu that only contain a power LED and the optic fiber connector.
+- This branch provide a motherboard (Lucette) that drive up to 16 Lulu that only contain a power LED and the optic fiber connector.

 ### Development tools & DOCs
  * **Web page**: [http://lulu.eTextile.org](http://lulu.eTextile.org "The project Web page")